trevorpiltch/Grovers-Algorithm/ReadME.md

 Ignore warnings: run with the `-W ignore::DeprecationWarning` command

 ## Implementation Functions
+Credit to Saasha Joshi for their (repo)[https://github.com/SaashaJoshi/grovers-algorithm] that showed the implementations of these functions. <br>
 ### Oracle
 Creates the Grovers oracle based on the target qubit.
 This is the limiting function here, as it runs in O(n) terms not O(1) as described.
-Future updates might fix this but limitations in Qiskit prevent this for now.
+Future updates might fix this but limitations in Qiskit prevent it now.

 ### Amplification
-Creates the diffuser gate based on V and V-dagger gates
+Creates the diffuser gate based on V and V-dagger gates.

 ### Init
 Prepares the given qubits so they're ready for the algorithm.

 ### Grover
-Combines the oracle and amplification gates into a grovers algorithm circuit
+Combines the oracle and amplification gates into a grovers algorithm circuit.

 ### Run
-Combines all the above functions to run the algorithm <br>
+Combines all the above functions to run the algorithm. <br>

 ### Target
-Asks for inputs on the command line for the number of qubits to use (must be a power of 2) and target number (must be in the range 0...2^n)
+Asks for inputs on the command line for the number of qubits to use (must be a power of 2) and target number (must be in the range 0...2^n).

 ## About
 ### What is it?